IBM/prompt-declaration-language/docs/tutorial.md

 }
 ```

-The following PDL program reads this content and assigns it to variable `PERSON` in JSON format.
-The reference `PERSON.address.street` then refers
-to that field inside the JSON object.
+The following PDL program reads this content and assigns it to variable `PERSON` in JSON format ([file](../examples/tutorial/input_file_json.yaml)).
+The reference `PERSON.address.street` then refers to that field inside the JSON object.

 ```
 description: Input block example with json input